 5 Common Translation Challenges – Wrapping Up

-To sum up, translation in the English-German language pair may seem simple, but the devil is in the details.
-There are a lot of individual aspects that we do not pay attention to when speaking English.
+To summarize, translation in the English-German language pair may seem simple, but the devil is in the details.
+There are many individual aspects we do not pay attention to when speaking English.

 Such problems require a watchful eye and the experience of a translator.
 Both linguistic but also connected to the culture of a given country, its education system, history, and art.

-The translator needs to know the history of the country in order not to make a faux pas.
+The translator needs to know the country’s history to avoid making a faux pas.
 The education system, to know how to translate documents.
 History, to translate all the references and metaphors legibly for the recipient from another country.

 It’s due to these translation challenges that, despite technological advantages, manual translation will continue to be your best bet quality-wise for quite some time.